BeelineJS/Core/README.md

 }
 ```

-The events are cought at document level and delegated to all the views.
-User events are bounded by the component scope.

 ## Context
 The context is an object transfered between the views to allow access all required data to run the application.
 ```